undertherain/benchmarker/README.rst

 Contributors
 ============

-The original version was developed in 2017 by Aleksandr Drozd.
+The original version was developed in 2017 by `Aleksandr Drozd <htts://blackbird.pw/>`_..
 Since then to the project contributed (in alphabetical order)

 - Kevin Brown